anjana250/diabetes_capstone/README.md

  3. K-Nearest Neighbors (KNN): A non-parametric model that classifies based on the majority class of the nearest neighbors.
  4. Random Forest: An ensemble model using multiple decision trees to improve classification performance.
  5. Decision Tree: A tree-based model that splits data based on feature values to make predictions.
+ 6. Neural Network: A deep learning model designed to capture complex patterns and interactions in the data.
+It consists of multiple layers (dense and dropout layers) and is optimized using hyperparameter tuning to improve performance.

 4. Model Evaluation and Hyperparameter Tuning
 Grid Search with Cross-Validation: Tuning hyperparameters for each model to optimize performance.
 Using 5-fold/ 3-fold cross-validation ensures that the model generalizes well to unseen data.